MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 This pattern also emerges with aggregate computations which need to be done in a parent scope.
-For example, let's compute employees with a higher than average salary within their department.
+For example, let's compute employees with a higher than average salary for their department.

     using Statistics: mean
     chicago[